mixologee/tirvandor/homebrewery-files/dm-toolkit-reference-homebrew.md

 **Personal Stakes:**
 - Your backstory can tie into world events
-- Family histories may span the Sundering
+- Family histories may span the Worldrend
 - Old grudges and ancient oaths drive conflicts

 ---